inko-lang/inko/README.md

 ## Installation (for developers)

-The easiest way to install Aeon in case you want to hack on it is to first clone the repository.
+The easiest way to install Inko in case you want to hack on it is to first clone the repository.
 Once cloned you'll need to build the VM and the compiler.

 ### Building The VM